SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/session_variables/Adding_options_to_a_session_variable_control.md

 To turn a **SetVar** box into a combo box control with a search box, which allows faster filtering than a regular combo box control:

-1. Add an additional shape data field of type **SetVarOptions**, and set its value to “_Control=FilterComboBox_”.
+1. Add an additional shape data field of type **SetVarOptions**, and set its value to "Control=FilterComboBox".
 1. In the shape data field of type **SetVar**, specify a list of fixed values or refer to a table parameter containing a number of values (optionally using dynamic placeholders).
 This is the same as for a regular combo box control.

-1. In the **SetVarOptions** shape data field, you can use additional options to override the default behavior, using a pipe character (“\|”) as separator, in the same way as for a regular combo box control.
+1. In the **SetVarOptions** shape data field, you can use additional options to override the default behavior, using a pipe character ("\|") as separator, in the same way as for a regular combo box control.
 See [Creating a combo box control](#creating-a-combo-box-control).

 For example: